lareferencia/lareferencia-repository-dashboard/angular/README.md

 ![Alt text](image-1.png)

-Within this file, you will find <trans-unit></trans-unit> tags, and inside these tags, you will find two other tags called <source></source> and <target></target>.
+Within this file, you will find "trans-unit" tags, and inside these tags, you will find two other tags called "source" and "target".
 The original text in English is located within the "source" tag, and the translation is inside the "target" tag.

 ![Alt text](image.png)